 ARM deprecates the explicit use of the SP in ARM instructions in any way that is not possible in the corresponding Thumb instruction.
-Such deprecated register uses are still possible in ARM instructions for backwards compatibility and you can suppress this warning by using the assembler's command line option --diag_suppress=1786.
+Such deprecated register uses are still possible in ARM instructions for backwards compatibility and you can suppress this warning by using the assembler's command line option --diag\suppress=1786.
 However, ARM recommends you modify your code, because it might not work in future architecture revisions.

-For example you can replace the deprecated use of the SP shown above with a sequence like:
+You can replace the deprecated use of the SP shown in the example with a sequence like:

-ADD r1, r0, #100 MOV sp, r1
+ADD r1, r0, #100 MOV sp, r1 - Note -----

-- Note --